-According to the General Data Protection Regulation (GDPR)[23], informed consent request shall specify clearly which data are collected and processed, and for which purpose, in order to make the data subjects' consent legally valid.
-The consent requests must specify (at least) the following features, which characterise also the data usage policy that shall be enforced by the company.
-We include also a description of how data subjects can exercise their rights to control their data, since in this pilot the control modality is particularly direct and fine-grained.
+According to the General Data Protection Regulation (GDPR)[20], informed consent request shall specify clearly which data are collected and processed, and for which purpose, in order to make the data subjects' consent legally valid.
+Therefore, consent requests must specify (at least) the following features, which characterise also the data usage policy that shall be enforced by Proximus as data processor.
+A description of how data subjects can exercise their rights to control their data will have to be included, since in this pilot the control modality is particularly direct and fine-grained.
 One of the primary research challenges for SPECIAL is obtaining contextualised consent.
-For example, we need the flexibility to add a new data source, that will be used to generate a profile, based on a suggestion that the user accepts.
+For example, we need the flexibility to add a new data source, which will be used to generate an interest profile, based on a suggestion that the user accepts.
 One approach would be to start off with something like location only and progressively ask for consent for additional data sources and/or categories of data.